yii2mod/collection/README.md

 #####```reduce()```

-Reduce the collection to a single value:
+The `reduce` method reduces the collection to a single value, passing the result of each iteration into the subsequent iteration:
 ```php
 $collection = new Collection([1, 2, 3]);